HappyRogue658/fix-nextcloud-file-creation-date/README.md

 # fix-nextcloud-file-creation-date
 fixes file creation date set back to 1970 by bugged version of nextcloud client

-This script override the file system creation date with the date taken from nextcloud DB uses SQL query by wwe (https://help.nextcloud.com/u/wwe)
+This script overrides the file system creation date with the date taken from nextcloud DB uses SQL query by wwe (https://help.nextcloud.com/u/wwe)

 tested on Ubuntu with MySQL DB
 This requires PowerShell as well as the PS module SimplySql

-1) downlaod PowerShell
+1) download PowerShell
 wget https://github.com/PowerShell/PowerShell/releases/download/v7.3.0/powershell_7.3.0-1.deb_amd64.deb

 2) Install the downloaded package